Vi19Z/VI19Z/docs/README.md

 )
 ```

-For more advanced features and detailed usage, please refer to our [Advanced Features Documentation](https://docs.julep.ai/advanced-features).
+For more advanced features and detailed usage, please refer to our [Advanced Features Documentation](https://docs.VI19Z.ai/advanced-features).

 ## Integrations

-Julep supports various integrations that extend the capabilities of your AI agents.
+VI19Z supports various integrations that extend the capabilities of your AI agents.
 Here's a list of available integrations and their supported arguments:

 ### Brave Search